roryl/zsx/README.md

 ```

 ### Usage Guidelines
 `zx-swap` is the primary feature of ZSX.
-As a result of every link or form action, you describe which element(s) should be replaced from the response content.
+As a result of every link or form action, you describe one or more elements that be replaced from the response content.

-You should liberally use zx-swap throughou the application, but ensure to specify as narrow a target as possible.
+You should liberally use zx-swap throughout the application, but ensure to specify as narrow a target as possible.
 See [minimizing zx-swap targets](#minimzing-zx-swap-targets)

 #### Form Redirects